meilfang/SynthASpoof/README.md

 ## License
-The implementation or trained models use is restricted to research purpuses.
-The use of the implementation/trained models for product development or product competetions (incl.
+The dataset, the implementation, or trained models, use is restricted to research purpuses.
+The use of the dataset or the implementation/trained models for product development or product competetions (incl.
 NIST FRVT MORPH) is not allowed.
 This project is licensed under the terms of the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
 Copyright (c) 2020 Fraunhofer Institute for Computer Graphics Research IGD Darmstadt.